What we definitely have to check in safety data sheets

 What are the first three items to check on an SDS received from a foreign supplier?

-The document language, the 16‑section format, and whether it meets the new content requirements of Regulation (EU) 2020/878.
+The document language, the 16-section structure, and whether it meets the current content requirements of Regulation (EU) 2020/878.

-What should you do if the imported SDS is non‑compliant with 2020/878 or contains outdated data?
+What should you do if the received SDS is non-compliant with Regulation (EU) 2020/878 or contains outdated data?

-The entity placing the product on the market must have it updated or prepare a completely new SDS to sell legally in the state member of EU.
+The entity placing the product on the market must have the SDS updated or prepare a new SDS in order to place the product on the market lawfully in the relevant EU Member State.

-Who bears legal responsibility for errors in a transferred SDS in EU?
+Who bears legal responsibility for errors in a supplied SDS in the EU?